xizzhu/Joshua/README.md

 Main Features
 -------------
-* Download it for free
+* Download it for free, and read the Bible ads-free
 * Read without network connection
 * Small download and installation size
 * Read multiple versions at the same time